souparna100/Morse-code-generator-using-esp32/README.md

 # Morse-code-generator-using-esp32
 A description of my Morse code task on Esp32.
+This project implements a web-controlled Morse code LED system using ESP32.
+The ESP32 connects to a Wi-Fi network and hosts a lightweight web server.
+Users can access the web page through a browser, enter any text message, and submit it to the ESP32.
+The entered text is converted into Morse code in real time, and an LED connected to the ESP32 blinks according to standard Morse timing rules (dots and dashes).
+This project demonstrates the integration of embedded systems, networking, and web-based control using the ESP32 platform.